Built by engineers, for engineers

 Quality gates that ship every release

-Every commit must clear these gates.
-CI enforces what review cannot, and review enforces what CI cannot.
+Every release passes these gates before any tenant sees it.
+CI enforces what code review cannot, and code review enforces what CI cannot.

-Every module ships a parity test that fails the build if a controller demands a permission missing from module.json.
-Wrong strings cannot ship past CI.
+Every module ships a parity test that fails the build if a controller asks for a permission the manifest does not declare.
+Misaligned permission strings cannot ship past CI — the failure is loud and immediate, not silent in production.

-Every significant state change is captured automatically — before/after values, who, when, IP.
-Sensitive fields are excluded by allow-list.
-Audit rows are immutable once written.
+Every meaningful state change is captured automatically — before/after values, actor, timestamp, and source IP.
+Sensitive fields are excluded by allow-list, and audit rows are append-only once written, so the history of your tenant is tamper-evident.

-Domain exceptions map to typed problem responses: ValidationException → 400 + field-level errors, EntityNotFound → 404, Duplicate → 409, BusinessRuleViolation → 422. detail strings are complete sentences in plain language — never class names, never SQL fragments.
+Domain exceptions map to typed problem responses: ValidationException → 400 with field-level errors, EntityNotFound → 404, Duplicate → 409, BusinessRuleViolation → 422.
+The detail string is always a complete sentence — never a class name, never a SQL fragment, never an internal stack frame.

 DevOps & signing